 You could use a real estate agency as well, but they are expensive.

-Start by renting an AirBnb and then look for a longer-term rental once you are in Cancun.
+Start by renting an AirBnb or VRBO and then look for a longer-term rental once you are in Cancun.

 Is There Something You Just Have to See or Do When You Are in Cancun?